-While in the United States the most popular tequila cocktail is undoubtedly the margarita, south of the border it’s this easier-to-make grapefruit soda-and-tequila cocktail: the Paloma.
+While in the United States the most popular tequila cocktail is undoubtedly the margarita, south of the border it’s this easier-to-make grapefruit soda-and-tequila cocktail: the classic Paloma.

-There are multiple claims as to who invented the Paloma cocktail, but the most probable situation is that as soda got more popular people used it as a mixer for alcohol, and eventually grapefruit soda and tequila met in a glass.
+There are multiple claims as to who invented the classic Paloma cocktail, but the most probable situation is that as soda got more popular people used it as a mixer for alcohol, and eventually grapefruit soda and tequila met in a glass.
 Regardless it is — sin duda — the cocktail we’ve encountered most as we’ve traveled around Mexico.
 It’s pretty much available at any restaurant or bar — even if you don’t see it on the menu they can usually still make it for you!

 And, while the origin of the name is just as much of a guess as to the drink’s origin, it’s commonly believed the Paloma is named after a classic Mexican folk song name, you guessed it, La Paloma.

 Tips For Making A Classic Paloma Cocktail

 Don’t Skip The Salt

 First, don’t forget the lime juice and salt because they take it from being a glass of tequila cut with soda to an actual cocktail — those two simple additions make it more balanced so it’s not too sweet or boozy.
 And, we fully believe that even the fiercest of hot salsas are tamed when you take a sip of a Paloma so we almost always order the cocktail when we’re going for a particularly spicy meal.

 Choose Your Grapefruit Flavor